 What Interest Rates Are Available On Property Purchases?

 One of the best things about buying a home to live in yourself is that the interest rates are very low.
-Current rates on mortgages are a chief concern when you’re financing property in Shoreline.
+Current rates on mortgages are a chief concern when you’re financing property in Seattle.
 The two basic interest-rate options for home mortgages are fixed-rate and adjustable-rate mortgages.

 With a fixed-rate mortgage, you will pay the same fixed payment (Principle and Interest) at the same interest rate for the entire life of the loan (usually 15- or 30-years).
 At the end of the 30-year term, your loan will have been completely paid off.
 Then you can do your Dave Ramsey scream, “We’re debt free!”
 This is a good option for people who can lock in a low interest rate based on good credit and good timing in the marketplace, and who want a predictable monthly payment for budgeting purposes.
 However, remember that your property taxes and insurance can still change (go up, most likely) over time.